Chapter 8 Advising Travelers with Specific Needs

 - Bloodborne pathogens precautions (needles, blood products, tattoos, piercing, surgeries, acupuncture) and safe sex (including emergency contraception)

-- General instructions for emergency medical situations, including locating a physician abroad (see Chapter 2, Obtaining Health Care Abroad for the Ill Traveler)
+- General instructions for emergency medical situations, including locating a physician abroad (see Chapter 2, Obtaining Health Care Abroad)

-- Full health and accident insurance policies and emergency assistance coverage information, including medical and evacuation insurance
+- Illness and accident insurance policies and emergency assistance coverage information, including medical and evacuation insurance

 HEALTH AND SAFETY WHILE ABROAD

 Food and water contamination is one of the leading causes of illness for travelers.
 Basic precautions can minimize the risk of diarrhea and other illnesses.
 Specific food and water recommendations depend on the destination country.
 In most developing countries, the only safe sources of water are factory-sealed bottles or water that has been purified (see Chapter 2, Water Disinfection for Travelers).
 Advise students to avoid ice in drinks, as the ice may have been made with unsafe water.

 Cooked foods should be eaten hot; raw fruits and vegetables should be eaten only if they have been washed in clean water or peeled by the traveler.
 Poor refrigeration, undercooked meat, and food purchased from street vendors could pose problems related to food contamination.
 See Chapter 2, Food and Water Precautions for more information.
 Travelers may also wish to download CDC’s Can I Eat This? app (wwwnc.cdc.gov/travel/page/apps-about) for on-the-go safe food and water guidance.